19 FAQs people ask about rent reviews

 It depends on the terms of the lease.
 Many leases include an 'upwards only' clause, which means that the rent can only ever be increased at a rent review.
 If the rent would be lower (for example, if the open market rental value has fallen), the rent stays the same rather than being reduced.

-9. Who determines the new rent?
+9. Who determines the new rent on a leased property?

 Typically, the landlord will inform you of the proposed new rent.
 You will, however, have the opportunity to object if you feel that the new rent is unreasonable (see 11).
 In cases of dispute there are often arrangements for a referral to an independent expert or to arbitration (see 15).